NATO's Rasmussen calls for immediate release of Turks held in Iraq

 Ankara has the second largest armed forces in the NATO military alliance after the United States.
 It is hosting six NATO Patriot missile batteries meant to defend it against any attacks from Syria.

-(Additional reporting by Orhan Coskun; Writing by Nick Tattersall and Dasha Afanasieva; Editing by Ralph Boulton)
+(Reporting by Tulay Karadeniz; Writing by Nick Tattersall; Editing by Alison Williams)